TypeScript to Zod Converter

-Convert TypeScript interfaces to Zod schemas with AI.
+Convert TypeScript interfaces and types to Zod validation schemas with AI — free, no login required.

 You already have TypeScript interfaces — now add runtime validation with Zod.
 Paste any TypeScript interface or type alias and get a complete Zod schema with the exported z.infer<> type, ready to drop into your project.